googleapis/java-bigtable-hbase/README.md

 anviltop-client
 ===============

-HBase client extension to access AnvilTop.
+HBase client extension to access Bigtable.

-Current version is 0.1.0-SNAPSHOT.
+Current version is 0.1.1-SNAPSHOT.

 Run this to test, build, and install the JAR: